gpaciga/multidash/README.md

 ## Usage

-Set urls to scroll through and their cadence in `src/Slideshow.js`.
+Urls to scroll through are defined by an array in `public/config.json`.

+Image files can be put in `public` and listed in the array too.

+Cadence is set by a constant at the top of `src/Slideshow.js`.

 Start with `npm run start`.